emmedibi/ExamsAndTariffs/README.md

 - calculatePrice: simply calculates tariffs based by the sale rules
 - createExcelFileForNewExam: creates the output file that contains all the tariffs for the exam requested by the user
 - createDataForExcel: structures and verifies tha data that receives from the user's input
+- I used `openpyxl`library to manage the excel files and sheets.
 ## gui package
 The package has the classic python package structure:
 - __init__.py file